 It can be tricky to make into a crust so I highly recommend dividing the mixture into four pieces and pressing those into your pie dish until they all join up into one.
 Make sure there are no gaps or the filling will leak!

-Equipment you’ll require for your paleo pumpkin pie
+Equipment you’ll require for your gluten free pumpkin pie

 In order to make this pumpkin pie recipe it’s easiest if you have some specific equipment.
 However if you don’t have this equipment don’t despair as I have some alternatives for you.